 The McDonald College Junior School is focused on children achieving optimal learning results.
 These statements are not simply words to us.
 This fact is reflected in how we deliver our curriculum, the way we teach, and what we expect of our students in both Academic and Performing Arts.
 We take great pride in the fact that we have created an inviting and welcoming environment where our students feel free to learn, express their creativity and grow.
 Our results reflect the cultivation of an atmosphere where students do more than just learn.
 They truly grow, achieve and develop.

 Our Educational Environment

+A key aspect of our philosophy is that by creating a focused environment, we promote the kind of dynamic and interactive learning conditions that are essential for the development of young minds.
+Through a combination of individualised attention and quality teacher/student interaction, our junior school students are able to blossom.
 In addition to this positive and interactive learning environment, we provide students with a broader and more diverse curriculum than what is offered at other schools.
 This aspect helps to keep students interested in learning, as the overall process is more varied and dynamic.
-All of these aspects serve to foster what we think of as a whole school community where there is a great deal of interaction and mentoring amongst students.
+All of these aspects serve to foster what we think of as a whole school community where there is a great deal of interaction and mentoring among students.

 Performance is at the Core of Everything We Do